Will I have to complete an application form/have an interview?

 Do I require specific skills to volunteer with you?

 It will depend on which role you are interested in.
 Some roles require specific skills, for example we want our Data Analysts to have experience in Microsoft Excel as this is the format most of our service delivery data is in.

 For other roles we do not ask for specific skills as we will develop these through training and support.
 For all roles we are looking at attitudes as well as skills, we require you to be open-minded, non-judgemental, and be able to listen, learn and work in a team.

 Will I get my expenses paid?

 We reimburse volunteers for reasonable ‘out-of- pocket’ expenses for travelling to our offices or other venue where you assist us (Congestion charge is not included).
-Lunch will be reimbursed when a volunteer attends external training events where lunch is not provided.
+Lunch will only be reimbursed when a volunteer attends full day external training events where lunch is not provided.

 What age restrictions are there on volunteering with you?

 Volunteers need to be 16 years or over.
 There is no upper age limit for volunteers.